 - Above all, a genuinely caring staff (including the management) who will welcome your involvement

 Of course, there is always a risk, despite all your best efforts, that something might fall below the standard of care you expect.
 If you have built up a good relationship with the staff, and been supportive of them, most issues can be dealt with quickly by pointing problems out to them and working together on a solution.

-If things prove to be completely unacceptable, you now have considerable experience to look for another home; and if the worst comes to the worst, there are specialist nursing home neglect lawyers who can battle with you to get the best settlement for any bad treatment your loved one receives, like the great folks at Strom & Associates.
+If things prove to be completely unacceptable, you now have considerable experience to look for another home; and if the worst comes to the worst, there are special nursing home neglect lawyers who can battle with you to get the best settlement for any bad treatment your loved one receives, like the great folks at Strom & Associates.

 Best of Times, Worst of Times

 Finding yourself in the situation when you can no longer provide the care that you promised is one of the worst experiences that anyone can encounter.
 But take heart, many who have been through it look back on the day they shared the burden with a nursing home as one of the best decisions of their life.

 Tom Howe writes about elder care.
 The main caregiver for his ageing father for several years, Tom recently had to make the decision to put him into a nursing home.
 Tom hopes that his articles will help others in a similar situation, providing support and useful information.

 Disclosure: This post MAY contain affiliate links and I may receive compensation if you make a purchase after clicking on any of my links.
 For more information about FTC disclosure requirements, please see here.